Irvine, California: Bus and shuttle services

 The Orange County Transportation Authority (OCTA) operates 18 bus routes servicing 396 stops in Irvine.
 Additionally, OCTA operates and manages iShuttle, a series of three specialty routes servicing the Irvine area.
 Two lines, Route 400A and Route 401B, connect the Tustin Metrolink Station to the Irvine Business Complex area.
 Route 400A provides service between the Tustin Metrolink Station and John Wayne Airport with stops along Von Karman Avenue.
 Route 401B heads along Jamboree Road before continuing through Main Street and Michelson Drive.
 The remaining line, Route 403D, offer connections between the Irvine Station and the Irvine Spectrum Area, which includes major employers such as Kaiser Permanente – Irvine Medical Center, and Hoag Hospital Irvine, the Irvine Spectrum Center, and residential communities The Park and The Village.

 The city launched its own shuttle service, Irvine CONNECT, in April 2024.
 The route passes through Northwood and El Camino Real via Yale Avenue, then Woodbridge, Oak Creek, and the Irvine Spectrum area via Barranca Parkway and Alton Parkway, before terminating at Irvine Station.
 Shuttles arrive at roughly 20-minute intervals.
 The city plans to expand service north to Portola Parkway beginning in July 2025.

 Passenger rail

 Irvine Station, also referred to as Irvine Transportation Center, is served by Amtrak's Pacific Surfliner train as well as Metrolink's Orange County Line and Inland Empire-Orange County Line.
 Metrolink and Pacific Surfliner Monthly Pass holders may use both Metrolink and Amtrak services at this station through the Rail 2 Rail program.

 Tustin Metrolink Station, located adjacent to Irvine's western boundary, is served only by Metrolink.

-In 2003, the City of Irvine designated a site 1.5 miles from Irvine Station as the future location of the Orange County Maintenance Facility (OCMF), a storage and service facility for Metrolink trains.
+In 2003, the City of Irvine designated a site 1.5 mi from Irvine Station as the future location of the Orange County Maintenance Facility (OCMF), a storage and service facility for Metrolink trains.
 An environmental study for the project was finalized in June 2022 and a Notice of Determination was filed by OCTA in October 2023.

 Freight rail

-A major contributing factor to the growth of Irvine was by freight rail provided by ATSF (now BNSF) Transportation.
+A major contributing factor to the growth of Irvine was the freight rail provided by ATSF (now BNSF) Transportation.
 The Venta Spur was Irvine's first spur.
 Built in the 1920s, it moved citrus from three processing plants in what is now Northwood to the rest of the country.
 The processing plants were essentially Irvine's first and biggest employers of the time.

 The plants started to go out of business in the 1970s and the spur was abandoned in 1985.
 In 1999, following its donation to the city of Irvine, it was turned into the Venta Spur bike trail.

 The Irvine Industrial Spur is the second railroad spur in Irvine.
 It serves various industries in Irvine's Business Complex.

 Bikeways

-Irvine offers a system of bicycle lanes and trails to encourage the recreational use of bikes as a means of transportation.
+Irvine offers a vast system of bicycle lanes, paths, and trails to encourage the recreational use of bikes as a means of transportation.
 There are 113.2 mi of off-road bicycle trails and 286.4 mi of on-road bicycle lanes in Irvine.